MrRex1122/Travel-Agent/README.md

 - Agent with tools: the LLM can call tools to interact with booking-service (create/list/get/update/delete bookings).
 - Dialog endpoint: send a short chat history + choose mode (agent or llm) per request.

+Memory:
+- The agent now maintains per-session conversation memory using LangChain4j chat memory (MessageWindowChatMemory, last 20 messages).
+- Client passes `sessionId` and the server uses it as the memory key; multiple tabs have independent memory.
+- In agent mode, the server relies on its own memory and does NOT concatenate client history into the prompt; in plain LLM mode, the server compiles the provided history into the prompt.

 Prerequisites (LLM via Ollama):
 - Install Ollama: https://ollama.com
 - Pull a model (example): `ollama pull llama3.1`